Songtech-0912/songtech-0912.github.io/content/electromagnetism/index.md

 \oint\limits_\mathrm{closed} E\, \hat r \cdot \, 4\pi r^2\, \hat{\mathbf{n}}\,dr
 {% end %}

+In addition, the flux within a Gaussian sphere surrounding any **spherically symmetric** charge or charge distribution is always $\Phi(r) = E\, 4\pi r^2$ for any spherically symmetric object.
+This is because the normal vectors and electric field vectors both point along $\hat r$.

 When applying Gauss's law, there are a lot of specific areas to take notice, lest they mess up your calculation:

-- The flux within an imaginary sphere surrounding any **spherically symmetric** charge or charge distribution is always $\Phi(r) = E\, 4\pi r^2$ for any spherically symmetric object.
-This is because the normal vectors and electric field vectors both point along $\hat r$.
 - Gauss's law does **not** apply to a non-closed surface.
 - Gauss's law is typically not analytically computable when a surface has non-constant normal vectors
 - Gauss's law works by taking _one region_ of the field and the integrating over the surface of that region, which then equates the field globally so long as the field is symmetric.
 That is why it works even for infinitely long wires or infinitely large diameter sheets, because we can surround the electric field in a _finite_ region and integrate over the _finite_ charge within that region.
 Remember that **you are only considering the enclosed charge, not the total charge** (which may very well be infinite for infinitely long wires and sheets)

-- While there is zero electric field within a Gaussian surface of zero enclosed charge, this **does not mean** there are no charges within the Gaussian surface.
+Several important facts about Gauss's law are very counterintuitive, so we will go over them in detail.
+The first is that while there is _zero electric field_ within a Gaussian surface of zero enclosed charge, this **does not mean** there are no charges within the Gaussian surface.
 There may certainly be charges that cancel out each other, resulting in **zero net charge, but nonzero regions of charge**.
+That is to say:

+> Zero electric field does **not** necessarily imply zero charge within the Gaussian surface.

-- **Nothing outside a Gaussian surface**, even the presence of other charges and external fields, can affect the electric field inside a Gaussian surface.
+The second fact is that **nothing outside a Gaussian surface**, even the presence of other charges and external fields, can affect the electric field inside a Gaussian surface.
 This is because the flux of **any external electric field** across a closed Gaussian surface is **always zero**.
+An external electric field is not possible to be enclosed in a closed surface, so by definition it has no effect.
+To summarize:

+> External fields outside a Gaussian surface have **no effect** on the field within the Gaussian surface.

-- Simply knowing the electric field within a Gaussian surface does not tell you anything about the electric field _outside the Gaussian surface_.
+Finally, simply knowing the electric field within a Gaussian surface does not tell you anything about the electric field _outside the Gaussian surface_, except in one specific case.
+The electric field outside the surface of a charged conductor has field lines that are _always perpendicular_ to the surface.
+The magnitude, however, can be anything, and this is _not_ true in the general case of a non-conductor.

 ### Problems analytically solvable via Gauss's law